hendrix/hendrix/docs/philosophy.md

 ### Sharing launch logic between all of your environments, from development to production, is pretty good.

 ### Don't do with a message queue what rightly belongs in a thread or process - and vice-versa.

+### Drawbacks to hendrix

+* Because hendrix relies on parts of Twisted that are not compatible with Python 3, hendrix is not yet Python 3-ready for many use cases.
+* For many comparable situations - especially the simple synchornous/ blocking scenario, Hendrix likely uses more RAM and CPU than lighter-weight Python web servers such as uWSGI.